chrisuzor/chrisuzor/README.md

 ### Bio
 <p>
   Innovative Backend Engineer with 5 years of experience in building APIs and maintaining existing codebase.
 Demonstrated talent for front and back-end web development to optimize online presence.
-Seasoned expert in languages such as PHP, Python as well as scripting languages JavaScript(Node.js).
+Seasoned expert in languages such as PHP, Python, Java as well as scripting languages JavaScript(Node.js).
+  Also learning front end langauages like React and Vue.
 </p>